 The Company has an Exclusive Prospecting License.
 We will be required to comply with the foregoing government regulations.
 An Environmental Impact Analysis was prepared and accepted by the Namibia Ministry of Environment and Tourism on September 22, 2014.
-In February 2016 Next Graphite received a Conditional Renewal of its exclusive prospecting license from the Namibian Ministry of Mines and Energy; The final step in obtaining Formal Renewal is for the Ministry to give approval to Next Graphite's "Proposal for Fulfilling Ministry of Mines and Energy Conditions of Renewal of EPL 3895".
-We believe this approval will be given by, June 2016.
-The Company will then be issued the formal renewal of its EPL 3895 license.
-However, there can be no assurance that the issuance of the approval will occur as anticipated or at all.
+In February 2016 Next Graphite received a Conditional Renewal of its exclusive prospecting license from the Namibian Ministry of Mines and Energy.
+On May 4, 2016, the Company was issued the formal renewal of its EPL 3895 license.